Trihab/cloud-resume-challenge/gcp/README.md

 ## Ansible Configuration

 I created a vault to store the gcp service account key so that I could safely push it to my git repository.
 My ansible playbook create a temp file for the credential.
 My gcp credential file is now stored in my ansible vault file.

+## Domain Ownership

+I had to verify the ownership of my domain through Google Search Console.
+When you deploy a bucket with a domain name as a bucket name you need to prove that you are the owner of it.
+So I added my service account as owner of my domain to solve any issue.